 The directors are responsible for the other information.
-The other information comprises the Corporate Information, Report of the Directors, Corporate Governance Report, and the Value Added Statement but does not include the financial statements and our auditor's report thereon, which we obtained prior to the date of this auditor's report and the Overview Report, Chairperson's Message, Executive Management Team, Chief Executive Officer's Review and the Corporate Events & Social Responsibility Report, which are expected to be made available to us after that date.
+The other information comprises the Corporate Information, Report of the Directors, Corporate Governance Report, and the Value Added Statement but does not include the financial statements and our auditor's report thereon, which we obtained prior to the date of this auditor's report and the Financials at a Glance, Financial Highlights, Corporate Profile & Strategy, Branch/Agency Network, Products and Services, Correspondent Banks, Board of Directors, Chairperson's Message, Executive Management, Chief Executive Officer's Review and the Corporate Events & Social Responsibility Initiatives, which are expected to be made available to us after that date.